CookieTsai/jcconf-helm-demo/README.md

 # JCConf Helm Demo

-This is a small project can help you to make a clean environment to learning Kubernetes and Helm.
+This repository is a small and simple project that can help you to make a clean environment for learning Kubernetes and Helm.

 ## Running the Kubernetes service and demo client at local